cjdbarlow/Part-One/pressure-volume_relationships.md

 	* D-A is ventricular ejection
 	When ventricular pressure exceeds aortic pressure, blood is ejected into the aorta and ventricular volume decreases.
 * The slope of the line B-C gives the elastance of the ventricle
-This is also known as the **End-Diastolic Pressure Volume Relationship (EDPVR)**, and is often (erronously) referred to as ventricular compliance.
+This is also known as the **End-Diastolic Pressure Volume Relationship (EDPVR)**, and is often (erroneously) referred to as ventricular compliance.
 	* **Elastance** of the ventricle **increases as it is filled**
 	This is demonstrated by the dashed line.
 		* The ventricle only overfills at high filling pressures
 	* Increased elastance (such as in **diastolic dysfunction**) is demonstrated by an **increased slope** of this line, such that ventricular pressure will be higher at any given volume
-	Both ventricular and arterial elastances are low in normal circumstances (a state known as ventricular-arterial coupling), as this allows the ventricle to achieve a wide range of volume transfers in ejection with minimal change in filling pressure.
+	Both ventricular and arterial elastance are low in normal circumstances (a state known as ventricular-arterial coupling), as this allows the ventricle to achieve a wide range of volume transfers in ejection with minimal change in filling pressure.
 * The horizontal distance between point B (ESV) and C (EDV) give the stroke volume
 **Ejection fraction** can then be calculated.
 * **Preload** is given by the EDV